-Since 2016, FDA has received five reports of unanticipated patient deaths related to liquid-filled intragastric balloon systems for treating obesity.
-Four of the reports involved Apollo Endosurgery's (Austin, TX, USA) Orbera® Intragastric Balloon System, and one report involved ReShape Medical Inc.'s (San Clemente, CA, USA) ReShape® Integrated Dual Balloon System.
+The FDA has received reports of unanticipated patient deaths related to liquid-filled intragastric balloon systems for treating obesity.
+The reports involved Apollo Endosurgery's (Austin, TX, USA) Orbera® Intragastric Balloon System, and ReShape Medical Inc.'s (San Clemente, CA, USA) ReShape® Integrated Dual Balloon System.
 All reported patients died within a month or less of receiving the balloon.

 On August 10, 2017, FDA released an updated letter to alert healthcare providers of additional information regarding these adverse events (AEs).
 The letter discusses that FDA still does not know the root cause and incidence rate of patient deaths in relation to liquid-filled intragastric balloons and has not been able to definitively attribute the deaths to the actual devices or device insertion procedures (e.g., gastric and esophageal perforation, intestinal obstruction).